Raku/doc/README.md

 actually updated more frequently).
 This is currently the recommended way to consume the documentation.

-There is also a command line tool called `p6doc`, which you can use to browse the documentation once it's installed (see below).

 This documentation is updated frequently to a GitHub mirror https://rakudocs.github.io but that might be out of sync with the official one.